Views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 I mean, Eric Holder even came out.

-How many times in this guy's courtroom has the name Redskins been said and he didn't care?
+Now, a federal judge, how many times in this guy's courtroom has the name Redskins been said and he didn't care?

-Now all of a sudden in 2014, in June, July, he gets upset about it?
+Now all of a sudden in 2014, in June, July, he gets upset about it.

 How does that happen?